 In the spring of 1969, the Who were debuting the live version of Tommy across the United States.
 The band were set to perform their story of the deaf, dumb and blind boy for a weekend's worth of shows (two on both Friday and Saturday) starting on May 16 at New York City's Fillmore East.

-From the recollection of then-teenager Binky Philips, in the midst of “Summertime Blues,” a “marine-looking middle-aged guy wearing a crew cut” tried to wrestle the microphone from Roger Daltrey.
-The frontman punched him away, unaware of his intentions.
-Pete noticed the interloper and – according to Philips’ story – kicked the man in the crotch, forcing him off the stage.
+From the recollection of then-teenager Binky Philips, in the middle of "Summertime Blues," a "marine-looking middle-aged guy wearing a crew cut" tried to wrestle the microphone from Roger Daltrey.
+The singer punched him away, unaware of his intentions.
+Townshend noticed the interloper and – according to Philips' story – kicked the man in the crotch, forcing him off the stage.

-Seemingly, neither Daltrey nor Townshend knew that this man was a plain clothes cop and had planned to get control of the mic to warn everyone about the fire next door.
-So, really, the man was about to yell “Fire!” in a crowd.
+Neither Daltrey nor Townshend knew this man was a plain clothes cop and had planned to get control of the mic to warn everyone about the fire next door.
+So, really, the man was about to yell "fire!" in a crowd.
 Who knows, by being the impetuous, violent young men they were, the Who members might have prevented an all-out calamity.

 When they finished the song, Fillmore owner Bill Graham came out and calmly told the crowd what was happening and had them orderly exit onto the street.
 The blaze continued to crackle at the store, but did not spread.
 Out of safety concerns, the second show was rescheduled for Sunday.
 It was just as well.
 The Who would have had to go on again Friday without their guitarist, as Townshend was arrested for assaulting a police officer.
 (It seems that New York's finest didn't think these rock and roll heroes had really saved the day, after all.)